-Kathrine Myhre has a Master's degree in political science from the University of Reading, UK and the University of Oslo (UiO).
-She was an active student politician with a strong interest in innovation and was president of the Student Parliament at UiO.
+Kathrine has a master’s degree in political science from the University of Reading, UK and the University of Oslo (UiO).
+During her studies she was an active student politician with a strong interest in innovation and was president of the Student Parliament at UiO in 1993.

-Kathrine started Birkeland Innovation (forerunner to today's Inven2) in 2004 and was leader there for several years.
-The company (Technology Transfer Office – TTO) was formed to help researchers at the University of Oslo to patent and commercialise research results.
-Later she became Director of Innovation at IT Fornebu.
+Kathrine started her professional career at the UiO, handling IPR, building innovation culture and creating businesses based on novel research from the university.
+She was one of the initiators of Birkeland Innovation in 2004 (forerunner to today's Inven2, the technology transfer office (TTO) at UiO) and was Director of Innovation there for several years.
+The TTO-company was formed to help researchers at the university patent and commercialise research results.
+Later she became Director of Innovation at the research and business park, IT Fornebu.

-Kathrine has, over the years, built organisations and a broad network, both nationally and internationally, and is a well-known speaker in health innovation and technology.
-She has initiated and led a wide range of strategic and innovative processes and projects.
+Kathrine has, over the years, built organisations and a broad network, nationally and internationally, and is a confident speaker within her fields of expertise.
+She has initiated and led a wide range of strategic and innovative processes and projects, and holds several strategic board positions.